By: Nick Marshall

 Within the Cloud Foundation management domain, NSX Edges are deployed and peered (via Border Gateway Protocol – BGP) with the physical network to establish route redistribution to and from the SDDC.
 There are also new dvPortgroups in vSphere and new logical switches provisioned in NSX and connected to the north/south ECMP (Equal-Cost Multi Path) based on-ramp.

-Enabling seamless disaster recovery and application mobility are only a sample of the benefits delivered by Application Virtual Networking.
+Preparing future versions of VCF to support seamless disaster recovery and application mobility are only a sample of the benefits delivered by Application Virtual Networking.
 Architects can also consider utilizing cross-region AVNs as an example implementation of how to configure mobility and provide disaster recovery for applications in VCF workload domains.

 This is the just first phase of the implementation.
 In the future, Cloud Foundation may transition from NSX-v in the management domain to using NSX-T for both management and workload domains.
 In order to prepare for this transition with NSX-T, the vRealize Suite solutions in the management domain are deployed on the AVNs backed by NSX-v.
 This improves both the security and mobility of the management applications and reduces integration effort with existing customer networks.